PersonalAI: A Systematic Comparison of Knowledge Graph Storage and Retrieval Approaches for Personalized LLM agents: Related Work

 \section{Related Work}

-In recent years, there has been significant progress in the domain of open-domain question answering (QA) and personalization of language models.
-Methods like using Wikipedia as a comprehensive knowledge source~\cite{chen-etal-2017-reading} have integrated machine reading at scale to combine document retrieval with machine comprehension of text.
-Approaches such as using dense representations for passage retrieval~\cite{karpukhin-etal-2020-dense} have challenged traditional sparse methods like TF-IDF and BM25, proving effective when ample training data exists.
+In recent years, substantial advancements have been made in open-domain question answering (QA) and the personalization of language models.
+Techniques leveraging Wikipedia as a broad knowledge source~\cite{chen-etal-2017-reading} have successfully incorporated large-scale machine reading, integrating document retrieval with textual comprehension.
+Furthermore, dense representation-based methods for passage retrieval~\cite{karpukhin-etal-2020-dense} have demonstrated superior efficacy compared to traditional sparse retrieval approaches, such as TF-IDF and BM25, particularly in scenarios with sufficient training data.

-The evolution of dense retrievers has been noteworthy, with the deployment of contrastive learning in unsupervised settings showing promise across various scenarios, surpassing traditional methods such as BM25~\cite{robertson2009probabilistic} (Contriever~\cite{izacard2021contriever}).
-Meanwhile, pre-trained language models with non-parametric memory access have been suggested for knowledge-intensive tasks, exemplified by retrieval-augmented generation (RAG) models, which combine parametric and non-parametric memories for enhanced QA performance~\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp}.
+The development of dense retrievers has demonstrated significant progress, particularly through integration of contrastive learning with unsupervised settings, which has shown promising results across diverse scenarios and outperformed conventional approaches such as BM25~\cite{robertson2009probabilistic} and Contriever~\cite{izacard2021contriever}.
+Concurrently, pre-trained language models incorporating non-parametric memory access have been proposed for knowledge-intensive tasks.
+A notable example is retrieval-augmented generation (RAG) models, which integrate parametric and non-parametric memory mechanisms to improve question-answering performance~\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp}.